ktorz-net/hacka-py/doc/tuto-decma-qlearning.md

 Starting from this `PlayerMetaRandom`, the goal is to apply Q-Learning on a new `tutos/myRiskyQLearner.py`.

 1. Propose a `stateStr` method returning string destription of the game configuration.
+2. Compute a reward (the player with the higher number of cells win the game).
-2. Initialize `qvalues` dictionary, and update its values after each transition.
+3. Initialize `qvalues` dictionary, and update its values after each transition.
-3. Use the `qvalues` to choose a 'good' action to perform.
+4. Use the `qvalues` to choose a 'good' action to perform.

 <!--